Igor Durlovski: Life and career

+He is married to opera singer Ana Durlovski, with whom he opens the Durlovski Opera Academy in 2019.
+2008 he had his first son named Maksim Durlovski and then 1 year later he had twins named Sofia and Luka Durlovski.
+Sometimes they film covers of songs together as a family but Sofia has gotten the most talent from the Opera Singers.

-In 2020, it is announced that Igor Durlovski is Independent candidate list for VMRO-DPMNE in the fifth constituency, including Bitola, Ohrid, Prilep and Kicevo for the early parliamentary elections scheduled for 15 July 2020.
+In 2020, it is announced that Igor Durlovski is Independent candidate list for Coalition Renewal For Macedonia in the fifth constituency, including Bitola, Ohrid, Prilep and Kicevo for the early parliamentary elections scheduled for 15 July 2020.

 Storming of Macedonian Parliament

 Durlovski was among the organizers of protests following the parliamentary election in December 2016.
 On 27 April 2017, the protesters stormed the Assembly Building as the new majority was electing the Assembly Speaker.
 In November, Durlovski was arrested, along with at least 30 people, under the charges of “terrorist endangerment of the constitutional order and security.
 The following day several hundred people, led by former Prime Minister Nikola Gruevski and other high-ranking VMRO DPMNE party members, protested in front of the Skopje Criminal Court demanding the immediate release of all who were detained.
 Since the arrest, there have been several formal and informal symbolic protests, in the Republic of Macedonia and abroad, organized primarily by Durlovski's colleagues and acquaintances, demanding his release from custody.
 On 15 March 2019 the Court jailed 16 people involved in the 2017 mob attack, and acquitted Igor Durlovski of all charges.